-- This route can be ridden in both directions.
-In fact, riding to Antigua is perhaps logistically easier, though the climb out of Santo Tomás La Unión is as gruelling as they come – leave early to beat the heat and allow several hours to tackle just a few short kilometres.
+- This route can definitely be ridden in either direction, depending on where you’re headed.
+In fact, riding to Antigua is perhaps logistically easier and offers grand views, though the climb out of Santo Tomás La Unión is as gruelling as they come – leave early to beat the heat and allow several hours to tackle just a few short kilometres.
 Riding to Antigua also cuts out the most intense hike-a-bike when following the Reto de Quetzal – it’s marked on the map.

 - Either way, expect some stiff hike-a-bikes and awkward little pushes, so pack as light as you can.
 It helps if you can shoulder your bike.

 - When riding trails, always be extra courteous with your greetings, generous with your waves, and pull over for farmers.